bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/lexical_grammar.md

 #### Octal

-Octal number syntax uses a leading zero followed by a lowercase or uppercase Latin letter “O” (`0o` or `0O)`.
+Octal number syntax uses a leading zero followed by a lowercase or uppercase Latin letter "O” (`0o` or `0O)`.
 Because this syntax is new in ECMAScript 2015, see the browser compatibility table, below.
-If the digits after the `0o` are outside the range (01234567), the following [`SyntaxError`](global_objects/syntaxerror) is thrown: “Missing octal digits after 0o”.
+If the digits after the `0o` are outside the range (01234567), the following [`SyntaxError`](global_objects/syntaxerror) is thrown: "Missing octal digits after 0o”.

     var n = 0O755; // 493
     var m = 0o644; // 420